Membrace-ai/docs/README.md

 yarn run serve
 ```

-### Deploy the docs to production
+### Deploy the docs to the production

-If you have access to the deployment, checkout the branch you want to deploy and run :
+If you have access to the deployment, checkout the branch you want to deploy and run:

 ```
 git checkout master